-1835 Inventory: “Japan Closet, Japan in the Glass case opposite the door(s), sic, G. J. A Boat shaped Box”.
+The 1835 Burghley Inventory records: “Japan Closet, Japan in the Glass case opposite the door(s), sic, G. J. A Boat shaped Box”.

 The 1867 Burghley Inventory records: “Cabinets, No 88 Japan Closet, A gold japan boat shaped box”.